 Even if you are planning to file an uncontested divorce, there are still many important actions that you may need to take to protect yourself.
 Most spouses handle news of an uncontested divorce well.
-However, others sometimes go a spending spree, hide documents, or empty joint bank accounts.
-If you can protect your assets, documents and information beforehand, you will be in a much stronger position to negotiate an uncontested divorce.
+However, upon receiving the news that their spouse wants to divorce, others sometimes go a spending spree, hide documents, or empty joint bank accounts.
+If you take action to protect your assets, documents and information beforehand, you will be in a much stronger position to negotiate an uncontested divorce.

 Therefore, for your protection, below are some specific financial tips to consider before and during a Georgia uncontested divorce: